National Register of Historic Places listings in Cass County, Texas

 This is a list of the National Register of Historic Places listings in Cass County, Texas.

 This is intended to be a complete list of properties listed on the National Register of Historic Places in Cass County, Texas.
-There are three properties listed on the National Register in the county.
-All three are Recorded Texas Historic Landmarks including one that is also a State Antiquities Landmark.
+There are five properties listed on the National Register in the county.
+Three are Recorded Texas Historic Landmarks including one that is also a State Antiquities Landmark.

 Current listings

 The locations of National Register properties may be seen in a mapping service provided.